 Climate change is not the only threat to plant species globally which is why it is vital that conservation stakeholders work together moving forward.
 Networks like the Botanic Gardens Conservation International (BGCI) enable data-sharing for plant species through a network of botanic gardens and interested parties like the Plant Conservation Centre.

-Other networks, like the Kew Millenium Seed Bank Partnership unites entities globally with collaborations of seed collection, conservation, research and promoting cross-border responsibility for species conservation.
+Other networks, like the Royal Botanic Gardens, Kew's Millennium Seed Bank Partnership unites entities globally with collaborations of seed collection, conservation, research and promoting cross-border responsibility for species conservation.

 “Kew is primarily a UK-based institute with a global vision and outreach; we can bring about change, but not on our own,” said Timothy Pearce, Conservation Partnership Coordinator for the Millennium Seed Bank.

-As the world’s leading plant science institute, the Millenium Seed Bank operates beneath England’s Kew Gardens in Sussex.
+As the world’s leading plant science institute, the Millenium Seed Bank operates beneath Wakehurst, Kew's wild botanic gardens in Sussex, England.
 Its underground collection houses more than 2.4 billion seeds from around the world in bomb, flood and radiation-proof vaults within sub-zero chambers.

 The MSB’s sole purpose is protecting seeds away from their natural environments and bringing together experts who can safeguard plant species for the future.
 Partnerships are the cornerstone of its commitment to protect plants and fungi as documented in its Manifesto for Change.